janm31415/vectorforth/README.md

 The data space is similar to the heap in c.
 With "allot" data space memory can be allocated and values can be stored here for later reference.

-The variable space is used for binding words to data space locations.
+The binding space is used for binding words to data space locations.
 This memory is controlled by the compiler.
 With the "create \<name\>" keyword, the "variable <name>" keyword, or the "value <name>" keyword, the compiler will bind a given name to a data space address.
-Internally a dictionary is kept that binds \<name\> to a location in the variable space.
-This variable space location will point to the address in the data space memory where the memory was allocated.
-This means that the number of named variables/words is restricted by the size of variable space.
-For instance, if the variable space has size 2048 bytes, then 64 variables can be named ( 64 equals 2048 / 32 ).
+Internally a dictionary is kept that binds \<name\> to a location in the binding space.
+This binding space location will point to the address in the data space memory where the memory was allocated.
+This means that the number of named variables/words is restricted by the size of binding space.
+For instance, if the binding space has size 2048 bytes, then 64 variables can be named ( 64 equals 2048 / 32 ).

 ## Glossary